The French Collection: Part I, #2: Wedding on the Seine (1991)

 Wedding on the Seine depicts Willia Marie in a wedding dress, running across the Pont Neuf bridge over the Seine in Paris.
-The Île de la Cité and architecture of the city are visible behind her and tower over Willia Maria as she throws a bouquet into the river.
-The text provides background information about Willia Marie's marriage: she fears that marriage and children will harm her artistic career, but her wealthy French husband passed away after they were married for three years.
+The Île de la Cité and architecture of the city are visible behind her and tower over Willia Marie as she throws a bouquet into the river.
+The text provides background information about Willia Marie's marriage: she fears that marriage and children will harm her artistic career, but her wealthy French husband died after they were married for three years.

 As of 2022, Wedding on the Seine was in a private collection.

 Part I, #3: The Picnic at Giverny (1991)

 Picnic at Giverny depicts Willia Marie painting a portrait of a group of brightly-dressed women standing and sitting at a picnic in front of a pond at Giverny, in addition to the artist Pablo Picasso who is posing nude on the ground wearing a hat, looking over his shoulder at the viewer.
 The women are various real-life patrons and artistic supporters of Ringgold's, including the artist Emma Amos.
 In the text, Willia Marie writes to her Aunt Melissa that she was invited to Giverny - Claude Monet's home at the time - to paint a portrait, and based the portrait on Édouard Manet's painting Le Déjeuner sur l'herbe (1893).
 Willia Marie tells her Aunt that the inclusion of the elderly, naked Picasso was a reversal of the Manet work, in which the men are clothed and the women are naked.
 She also tells her Aunt that instead of painting strictly about the social ills of her time, she wants to paint things that will inspire and liberate her audience.

 As of 2022, The Picnic at Giverny was in the private collection of financier Eric S. Dobkin and his wife Barbara Dobkin.